rashidpbi/js-practice/docs/notes.md

 //prototype exists as a property in constructor fn.

+//prototype property is only used when its called using "new"

 let man = new Living('male')
 //under the hood
 //man.__proto__ = Living.prototype

+//prototype property has no effect on objects

+let player = {
+  name:"ibra"
+  prototype:"bla bla" //no magic
+}

 // though an object.property looks for prototype chaining if that property doesnt exists on its own, assigning new value using dot operator makes new property on that object instead of mutating by looking into prototype chain as shown below.

 let spider = {
   legs: 8